-REQ N/A SUBMISSION ITEMS CHECKLIST V Complete and signed Application Form, Document Checklist and application fee. ~ 2.
+N/A SUBMISSION ITEMS CHECKLIST 1.
+Complete and signed Application Form, Document Checklist and application fee.
 Title Search (issued not more than 30 days from the date application is received) OR a \$35.00 Title Search Fee in lieu (per PID).
-3. Strata authorization on form attached for all proposals affecting common property on a strata plan.
-4. Provincial Referral or Proof of Provincial Application. ~ Application submitted to LCRB for municipal review and comment PDF of scale a the following submission items and plans as may be relevant to illustrate the proposal.
-All drawings must include a band a north arrow.
-V Community Impact Statement Must address the guiding principles, location guidelines and evaluation criteria in Cannabis Retail Policy G-27 Must outline how the business will address the relevant RMOW policies and contribute to Whistler's priorities goals and vision as outlined in Whistler's Official Community Plan, including economic, social and environmental impacts the business may have on the surrounding neighbourhood and wider community, and strategies for mitigating potential negative impacts. ~ Commitment to signing and adhering to a Good Neighbour Agreement Application should indicating the business' commitment to addressing nuisance issues and working collaboratively V Business Plan - Full description of the proposed business operation, including the following information: Past business experience Corporate structure Number of staff, products sold, target market, and hours of operation Any proposed educational initiatives and strategies regarding nuisance, consumption and cannabis-related issues Insurance coverage information ~ 8.
-Context Plan - Scale of 1:500 (minimum) or imperial equivalent.
-If imperial equivalent all dimensions must be labelled in both imperial and metric.
-Include: Location of property including adjacent streets.
-Distance to nearest property line of any parcel containing a school or the Meadow Park Recreation Centre.
-Photographs showing the subject property and all adjacent development.
-Note: (a) A cannabis retail store shall not be permitted within 300 metres of the nearest property line of any parcel containing a school or the Meadow Park Recreation Centre. (b) A cannabis retail store shall not be permitted to have frontage on the Village Stroll 9.
-Design Proposal V Site Plan Dimensioned floor plans showing all doors, exits/entrances, cash registers, location of fixed shelving or displays, and location of all areas open to the public, space designated for staff and storage areas.
-Exterior elevations/sections clearly illustrating and labelling exterior building materials, finishes and colors; signage location and size; and lighting Demonstrate security measures in compliance with or exceed LCRB requirements Parking plan, if applicable
+V 3.
+Strata authorization on form attached for all proposals affecting common property on a strata plan.
+Provincial Referral or Proof of Provincial Application.
+Application submitted to LCRB for municipal review and commont and a no owing submission items and plans as may be relevant to illustrate the proposal.
+All drawings must include a bar rth arrow.
+Community Impact Statement Must address the guiding principles, location guidelines and evaluation criteria in Cannabis Retail Policy G-27 Must outline how the business will address the relevant RMOW policies and contribute to Whistler's priorities, goals and vision as outlined in Whistler's Official Community Plan, including economic, social and environmental impacts the business may have on the surrounding neighbourhood and wider community, and strategies for mitigating potential negative impacts.
+6. C commitment to signing and adhering to a Good Neighbour Agreement Application should indicating the business' commitment to addressing nuisance issues and working collaboratively Corporate structure Number of staff, products sold, target market, and hours of operation Any proposed educational initiatives and strategies regarding nuisance, consumption and cannabis-related issues insurance coverage information • Photographs showing the subject property and all adjacent development.
+Note: (a) A cannabis retail store shall not be permitted within 300 metres of the nearest property line of any parcel containing a school or the Meadow Park Recreation Centre. (b) A cannabis retail store shall not be permitted to have frontage on the Village Stroll esign Proposal • Site Plan Dimensioned floor plans showing all doors, exits/entrances, cash registers, location of fixed shelving or displays, and location of all areas open to the public, space designated for staff and storage areas.
+Exterior elevations/sections clearly illustrating and labelling exterior building materials, finishes and colors; signage location and size; and lighting Demonstrate security measures in compliance with or exceed LCRB requirements Parking plan, if applicable f the following f the following

-Odour control and store ventilation details
+Odour control a and store ventilation details